Kamal-kukade/HTML-colour-text-Magic/README.md

 # HTML-colour-text-Magic
-RBG text color not working yet I am working on it!
+alert :RBG text color not working yet I am working on it! simply run and see Magic